 Release of the cancer incidence and survival statistics for Northern Ireland 2010-2014

-The Queen’s University N. Ireland Cancer Registry (NICR) today released the number of new cancer cases diagnosed (incidence) in Northern Ireland in 2014.
+In March 2016, the Queen’s University N. Ireland Cancer Registry (NICR) released the number of new cancer cases diagnosed (incidence) in Northern Ireland in 2014.
 Website available at: www.qub.ac.uk/nicr.
 Legislation designating the NICR as an official producer of cancer statistics came into place 01 April 2012.

 The yearly average of incidence for patients diagnosed 2010-2014 is presented as a stable estimate of incidence in Northern Ireland (NI), and in various geographic groups.
 The release also updates cancer incidence trends and survival statistics 1993-2014.